 6. Continue Installation

 After the first row has been installed, the next row of flooring should be placed directly next to it.
-Each board should be nailed or glued down according to the manufacturer’s instructions, and a level should be used to ensure that each board is even and straight.
+Each board should be nailed or glued down according to the manufacturer’s instructions and a level should be used to ensure that each board is even and straight.
 As more rows are added, spacers can be used to maintain a consistent gap between each board.
-This step-by-step process illustrates how is hardwood floor installed.

 7. Trim and Cut